-Due to the sustained outstanding academic success of the Academy more families with statemented pupils are on roll.
-The Academy has a disproportionate number of students requiring support than other schools in the Local Authority and does not attract any additional funding over and above the pupil allocation.
-These students are the most vulnerable within the school and all require 1:1 Teaching Assistant support in order to thrive and academically succeed.
+The Academy has a higher number of students requiring support than other schools in the Local Authority and does not attract any additional funding over and above the pupil allocation.
+These students are the most vulnerable within the school and require 1:1 Teaching Assistant support in order to thrive and academically succeed.

 The Academy has completed a 1FE expansion to the school site which will accommodate 162 additional students.
+The 1FE expansion will be completed with the 2025 intake of students.
 The Academy will be able level economies of scale from this increase.
-The Academy Trust is continuing to explore additional sources of income through its training activities where school to school frameworks are used for school improvement
+The Academy Trust is continuing to explore additional sources of income through its training activities where school to school frameworks are used for school improvement.